seshu469/world-mechanics/DEPLOYMENT.md

 ## DOI / research archive

 A DOI should be added only after an actual archive record is published.
-Recommended workflow: publish the PDF and source release to a DOI-issuing research repository such as Zenodo, then add the issued DOI back to the website, README, `CITATION.cff` and `.zenodo.json` in a follow-up version.
+Recommended workflow: publish the PDF and source release to a DOI issuing research repository such as Zenodo, then add the issued DOI back to the website, README, `CITATION.cff` and `.zenodo.json` in a follow up version.

 ## Release checklist

-- [ ] Read the complete PDF and approve the wording
+  [ ] Read the complete PDF and approve the wording
-- [ ] Confirm author name and affiliation wording
+  [ ] Confirm author name and affiliation wording
-- [ ] Add ORCID if available
+  [ ] Add ORCID if available
-- [ ] Push files to GitHub
+  [ ] Push files to GitHub
-- [ ] Verify Pages on desktop and mobile
+  [ ] Verify Pages on desktop and mobile
-- [ ] Tag/release `v1.0.0`
+  [ ] Tag/release `v1.0.0`
-- [ ] Publish/archive the release and obtain a DOI
+  [ ] Publish/archive the release and obtain a DOI
-- [ ] Add the DOI back to the project metadata
+  [ ] Add the DOI back to the project metadata
-- [ ] Only activate `CNAME` after domain ownership is confirmed
-- [ ] Keep the AI-assistance disclosure visible
+  [ ] Only activate `CNAME` after domain ownership is confirmed [ ] Keep the AI assistance disclosure visible

 ## Publication status wording

 Use **independent open research preprint**, **review and position paper**, or **open research draft**.
-Do not describe the paper as peer reviewed unless it later completes a genuine peer-review process.
+Do not describe the paper as peer reviewed unless it later completes a genuine peer review process.